-John Kelly meets with Hispanic lawmakers amid DACA tension
+Kelly told Dems some of Trump's campaign stances 'uninformed'

 - There were several emotional moments in the meeting with White House chief of staff

-(CNN)White House chief of staff John Kelly met with Democrats and the Congressional Hispanic Caucus Wednesday morning in a session that was described by lawmakers as "positive" but also mostly a "rehash" of where both sides stand on stalled immigration talks.
+Lawmakers described the meeting as "positive" but also mostly a "rehash" of where both sides stand on stalled immigration talks.

 The packed meeting with Kelly, House Minority Whip Steny Hoyer and key Hispanic Democrats lasted an hour, and was "cordial," according to Sen. Catherine Cortez Masto, a Nevada Democrat.

-Note: This story has been updated to included additional developments.